Outbreakband

 Outbreakband is a Christian band from Germany.
 It was founded in 2007 as a result of Christian youth events at Glaubenszentrums Bad Gandersheim.
 The band was named after Outbreak, a feature during the Christian youth events of the center.

 Outbreakband plays at Teenstreet Kongress events, festivals, worship nights and international faith events.

-In 2012, the band won the David Award for "2012 Best Artist".
-In 2013, Outbreakband won the pan-European Award of "Evangelical-oriented, modern Christian music scene" from the "German-speaking countries" category.
-Outbreakband 's live album Das ist unser Gott appeared on the German iTunes Albums Chart in July 2014.
+In 2013, the band won the David Award, the most widely respected pan-European Award of theEvangelical-oriented, modern Christian music scene, in the category "2012 Best Artist".
+Outbreakband's live album Das ist unser Gott reached place 23 in the German iTunes Albums Chart on 7 July 2014.